Can Africa supply Europe's energy demand? | DW | 21.03.2022

 As of 2020, Africa's contribution to global oil exports reached nearly 9%.

-"For African countries to plug the gap, they will have to have spare capacity of at least 7.4 million barrels per day, according to a Nigerian energy broker who asked to be called Chinedu because, he said, discussing such matters could make him a target.
+"For African countries to plug the gap, they will have to have spare capacity of at least 7.4 million barrels per day, according to a Nigerian energy broker who asked to be identified by the pseudonym Chinedu Olayinka because, he said, discussing such matters could make him a target.
 "They don't have this capacity and are not even close to it," he said.

 "Both Angola and Nigeria, the top two producers in Africa, are not even close to meeting their OPEC quotas, how much more spare capacity," Olayinka posed.

-He said Nigeria only managed to pump 94% of its 1.7 million barrels per day quota.
+He said Nigeria only managed to pump 94% of its 1.7 million-barrel-per day quota.
 Likewise, Angola pumped only 78% of its quota of 1.4 million barrels per day.

 "If the leading African producers cannot even meet their quotas, there is no way they can fill the supply gap left by Russia in the short term.
 Moreover, they have also been struggling with attracting new investment in oil production, so they may not even be able to help fill that gap in the medium term," Olayinka noted.